ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Generated Copy

 ### Eyebrow
-FOR 9-5ERS TRAPPED IN JOBS THEY HATE
+FOR 9-5ERS READY TO LEAVE

 ### Headline
 Get a remote sales job and leave your boss behind in 8-10 weeks remote income in sales

 ### Subheadline
-You're stuck in a job that drains you every single day, your body hurts, and you know there's more out there.
-I show you exactly how to land a remote sales role and build income that actually scales.
+You're stuck in a job that drains you, hurts your body, and makes your family resent you.
+I'll teach you the sales skill that got me to $50k months so you can work remote, build real income, and actually enjoy your life.

 ### CTA
 Apply for the program